josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🍾_Sèvres_Systems_Inelegance/🛠️_Applied_Systems_Skills/README.md

 - ecological thinking,
 - legitimacy analysis,
 - reflexive reasoning,
-- and disciplined uncertainty tolerance.
+- disciplined uncertainty tolerance,
+- and structured systems inquiry.

 The focus is on:
 - recognising recurring systems patterns,
-- asking better questions,
+- asking better governance questions,
 - mapping pressure distribution,
 - distinguishing operational necessity from legitimacy erosion,
 - and noticing when atmospherics begin substituting for adaptive institutional health.

-Importantly:
-these tools are intentionally transferable.
+These tools are intentionally transferable.

 They apply not only to:
-- states,
 - geopolitics,
+- governance,
-- or post-imperial governance,
+- or post-imperial systems,

 but also to:
+- organisations,
 - corporations,
-- media systems,
 - activist environments,
-- online ecosystems,
-- bureaucracies,
+- media ecologies,
 - universities,
-- security structures,
 - technological systems,
+- online cultures,
-- and ordinary organisational life.
+- and ordinary institutional life.

 The central pedagogical principle is: